Amgen stock plummets, costly drug Repatha scares investors

 Amgen represented the biggest brick on the S&P 500 and Nasdaq Friday, falling by a total of 6.4 percent.
 Its stock closed at $168.61.
 The mark comes the same day Amgen held a webcasted investor meeting, touting Repatha and the Fourier trial.
 The oral presentation was held at 9 a.m., just after markets opened.
 It will be followed by another presentation at 9 a.m., Saturday, March 18, according to a company press release.

-Saturday’s program will consist of a live audio and video presentation accessible from the Amgen website.
+Saturday’s program will consist of a live audio and video presentations accessible from the Amgen website.
 Media, investors and the public are invited to participate.
 Friday and Saturday’s webcasts will be archived and available for review for 90 days.

 “This is a game changer for high-risk patients,” said Sean E. Harper, M.D., executive vice president of Research and Development at Amgen.
 “Even though these patients were optimally treated with the latest therapies, they were still at high risk for an additional cardiac event.
 It’s remarkable to see such a large impact in reducing cardiac events given that this patient population was only on Repatha for about two years.
 The absolute benefit will be even greater than what we observed in the Repatha outcomes trial, since the cardiovascular event rate in clinical practice is about 2-3 times higher than what is typically reported in a rigorously controlled outcomes trial.”

 The Thousand Oaks, California, Amgen remains the world’s lagest biotechnology company.
 It purchased Dezima Pharma in 2015.
 Last year, Amgen went head-to-head with Regeneron in court, claiming Regenoron’s cholesterol drug alirocumab infringed on Amgen’s patents.
-The court sided with Amgen, later barring Regeneron, along with pharmaceutical company Sanofi, from marketing the drug.
+The court sided with Amgen, later barring Regeneron, along with pharmaceutical company Sajofi, from marketing the drug.

 [Featured Image by Mario Tama/Getty Images]